HSF/hsf.github.io/newsletter/_posts/2019-04-01-Jlab-Workshop.md

 [published](https://doi.org/10.1007/s41781-018-0018-8){:target="cwp_roadmap_csbs"}
 in *Computing and Software for Big Science* during the week of the workshop.

+[//]: # CD: could have HSF paper picture here.

 That led us very neatly to a closing talk from JLab's Amber Boehnlein, on her thoughts about the future of computing the field.
 Amber was the main local organiser of the workshop and we were very happy to warmly thank her and the rest of the team on a job well done.
-We all enjoyed the early Spring meeting at JLab and already look forward to next year's event.
+We all enjoyed the early Spring meeting at JLab and already look forward to the next event.

-[Insert other JLab picture here]
+[//]: # CD: isn't this in November at CHEP?
+Feel free to revert

+[//]: # CD: could have Noland trail picture here.